What's Actually in a Litre of Diesel

 • Fuel duty: 52.95p (still the same)

-The crude component dropped 22p (35%).
-The pump price dropped 57p (29%).
-But 35p of that 57p drop came from the refining margin normalising, not from crude falling.
+The crude component dropped 20p (32%) from 2022 to now.
+The pump price dropped 46p (23%).
+But a big chunk of that drop came from the refining margin normalising, not from crude falling.
 The refining margin in mid-2022 was extreme, diesel was in physical shortage across Europe, with the crack spread hitting levels that hadn’t been seen in decades.
-That’s mostly resolved.
+That partly resolved, though the current Hormuz closure is putting it under pressure again.
 The crude price drop and the margin normalisation happened to coincide, which made it look like oil prices drove the whole thing.
 They didn’t.

 What the current crisis actually means

-What does that 12% increase in crude do to a litre of diesel?
+What does the $73 to $90 move do to a litre of diesel?

-The crude component goes from roughly 35p to about 40p.
-Add the unchanged duty, a stable refining margin, distribution, and recalculated VAT, and the pump price moves from roughly £1.37 to about £1.42.
+The crude component goes from roughly 34p to about 42p.
+Add the unchanged duty, a slightly elevated refining margin (the crack spread is widening as Middle East refining capacity gets constrained), distribution, and recalculated VAT, and the model says the pump price should move from roughly £1.38 to about £1.48.

 Fleet Fuel Cost Scenarios